When is an employer required to follow the FMLA?

 The FMLA applies to all public employers and public and private elementary or secondary schools.
-It applies to private employers who:
+It also applies to private employers who:

 - Have 50 or more employees.